frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePerformanceConversionAnalysis.md

 ![Performance Conversion Analysis Dashboard](PerformanceConversionAnalysis-3.png)

 The bottom section charts the conversion rate over the performance ranges.
+The bottom right corner has two links.
+The ChatGPT link will detail how to tune the KPI with expert recommendations and the Help link provides dashboard help.